pilegard/psychmethods/docs/index.md

 ### Accessibility {-}

-All images in the HTML version of this textbook include alternative text (alt text) for compatibility with screen readers and other assistive technologies.
+The HTML version of this book is built to conform with the [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/2025/REC-WCAG21-20250506/) at Level AA, including alt text, keyboard navigability, and heading structure.
+If you encounter a barrier or have a suggestion for improvement, please open an issue on [GitHub](https://github.com/pilegard/psychmethods).

 The PDF version does not support alt text or other accessibility features.
 To access the HTML version, visit [pilegard.github.io/psychmethods](https://pilegard.github.io/psychmethods/).